uol-esis/CivicSage-Backend/docker/README.md

         SECRET_KEY: <SOME_SECRET_KEY>
         ```
     2. When everything worked correctly, you should now be back to the command line prompt.
-2. Copy the credentials into `civicsage.env` for docker deployment or `application-dev.properties` for local
+2. Copy the credentials into `civicsage.env` for docker deployment or `application-dev.yaml` for local
    development.
     1. For the docker deployment it's recommended to copy `civicsage.env.sample` without the
+       `.sample` suffix into the same directory and fill in the credentials.
+   2. For local development it's recommended to copy `application-dev.yaml.sample` without the
       `.sample` suffix into the same directory and fill in the credentials.
 3. If using the docker deployment, start the rest of the stack with `docker compose up --build`.

 > [!TIP]